The setting that’s easy to overlook.

 Facebook post visibility

-To understand why posts are not be visible to everyone, we need to look at the options available when you create a new Facebook post — specifically what I’ll refer to as visibility.
+To understand why posts may not be visible to everyone, we need to look at the options available when you create a new Facebook post — specifically what I’ll refer to as visibility settings.

 In the example above, when you’re about to make a new post from the desktop version of Facebook, you can set who is allowed to see the post (as well as whether that post should be on your timeline or as part of your “story”).
 The setting above has defaulted to “Public”, meaning the post is visible to absolutely anyone and everyone.

 If I click on that, it expands to a drop-down list of other options.